mezzio/mezzio-swoole/docs/book/v2/intro.md

 > To get a list of all available commands, run the command without arguments:
 >
 > ```bash
-> $ ./vendor/bin/zend-expressive-swoole
+> $ ./vendor/bin/mezzio-swoole
 > ```
 >
 > If you add the argument `help` before any command name, the tooling will
 > provide you with more detailed information on that command.

-> ### Expressive skeleton versions prior to 3.1.0
+> ### Mezzio skeleton versions prior to 3.1.0
 >
-> The above will work immediately after installing zend-expressive-swoole if you
+> The above will work immediately after installing mezzio-swoole if you
-> are using a version of [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton)
+> are using a version of [mezzio-skeleton](https://github.com/mezzio/mezzio-skeleton)
 > from 3.1.0 or later.
 >
 > For applications based on previous versions of the skeleton, you will need to
-> create a configuration file such as `config/autoload/zend-expressive-swoole.global.php`
+> create a configuration file such as `config/autoload/mezzio-swoole.global.php`
-> or `config/autoload/zend-expressive-swoole.local.php` with the following
+> or `config/autoload/mezzio-swoole.local.php` with the following
 > contents:
 >
 > ```php
 > <?php
-> use Zend\Expressive\Swoole\ConfigProvider;
+> use Mezzio\Swoole\ConfigProvider;
 >
 > return (new ConfigProvider())();
 > ```